Stop the hangings

 Memorandum drawing attention to the steep rise in death sentences for political offences in South Africa.
 The memorandum made detailed proposals for intervention by the British government and asked it to initiate action by the UN Security Council, the European Economic Community and the Commonwealth.

-Leaflet publicising a demonstration on the day of the court hearing of the Sharpeville Six’s appeal against the death sentence in February 1987.
+Leaflet publicising a demonstration on the day of the expected court hearing of the Sharpeville Six’s appeal on 10 September 1987.
+The hearing was delayed until November.
 The six, five men and one woman, were sentenced to death in December 1985 after joining a demonstration at which a black deputy mayor was killed.
-The appeal was rejected and the six were held on death row for ten more months until they were reprieved in July 1988.
+The appeal was rejected and they were held on death row for ten more months until they were reprieved in July 1988.
 The action was organised by the London AA Committee with support from trade unions and anti-racist groups.